The service description files for Dinit each describe a

 cancel startup, the service will instead be considered stopped.

-This can be combined with options such as
+- This can be combined with options such as starts-on-console to

 - signal-process-only